-- The general fund is the general operating fund of the County.
+- ➤ The general fund is the general operating fund of the County.
 All general tax revenues and other receipts that are not required either legally or by generally accepted accounting principles to be accounted for in other funds are accounted for in the general fund. - General operating funds of the Clerk of the Circuit Court, Property Appraiser, Sheriff, Tax Collector, and Supervisor of Elections represent funds included in the County's general fund that are held and accounted for individually, but presented with the balance of the Board of County Commissioners' operating funds. - ➤ The Hospital Fund accounts for the local option discretionary sales tax that fund operations at the local hospital.

-- The Beach Renewal Fund is used to account for beach renewal activity. - ➤ The Tourist Development fund accounts for the 4% local option tourist development tax. - The General Grants Fund accounts for the activity of various grants. - ➤ BP Restore Act Fund accounts for resources used to account for the accumulation of resources for and the payment of expenditures allowable by the BP Restore Act.
+- ➤ The Hurricane Housing Recovery Fund is used to account for grant and other funds used to aid in the housing recovery from Hurricane Michael. - ➤ The Capital Projects Fund is used to account for capital construction. - The Tourist Development fund accounts for the 5% local option tourist development tax. - ➤ The General Grants Fund accounts for the activity of various grants. - ➤ BP Restore Act Fund accounts for resources used to account for the accumulation of resources for and the payment of expenditures allowable by the BP Restore Act.